Robert Lorenz: Life

-Lorenz was born in Chicago in 1965 and has lived in Los Angeles since 1989.
 As a producer he has been nominated three times for Best Picture: Mystic River (2003), Letters from Iwo Jima (2006), and American Sniper (2014).
 In 2012 he made his directorial debut with Trouble with the Curve.
 He is a longtime member of the Directors Guild of America and the Producers Guild of America.
 In 2015, he had a first look deal with Warner Bros.

 Filmography

 He was producer for all films unless otherwise noted.